What is Contract Common Law Doctrine? Understanding the Mirror Image Rule and Other Basics

 How the Posting Rule Works

 Let’s say you mailed out a contract with a wet signature (you know, an old-fashioned ink signature).
-Once you place that contract in the mail, that’s the time it’s considered accepted.
+Once you place that contract in the mail, that’s the time it’s accepted.
 The same holds true at the time a document is emailed.

 Contract Lifecycle Management Platform: Opt for a Single Source of Truth

 These days, of course, most contracts have moved to the digital sphere.
 With a contract management platform, you can negotiate in real time through online redlining, commenting, and version controls.
-As a result, agreement and time to value is enhanced by working directly on a platform.
+As a result, agreement and time to value is better by working directly on a platform.

 In addition, viewing different versions, tracking changes, and collaborating with colleagues and third parties is simpler without the hassle of mailing or even emailing a contract back and forth.